tuanPhantom/commandLineTree/README.md

 ## Note:

 Note: For some environments such as `Windows cmd` or `Eclipse`, the program may not be displayed correctly due to the use of extended ASCII characters.
-Please use any text file encoding in your IDE that supports extended ASCII like Unicode, UTF-8, ...
+Please use any text file encoding in your IDE that supports extended ASCII like UTF-8.
 Besides, `IntelliJ IDEA` has no display problem when running the program.

 ## Techniques